 Museum of Scott County – Huntsville

-A museum built, curated and maintained by students, for students (and the general public) is making its mark on Scott County.
+The Museum of Scott County is a museum built, curated and maintained by students, for students (and the general public) is making its mark on Scott County.
 Exhibits are vast, ranging from the prehistoric era to coal mining and a Pioneer Playroom where children can dress up and participate in "hands on" experiences.
 Couple that with historic structures and farm animals for a uniquely educational visit.

 Adventure Science Center – Nashville

-Carnton Plantation – Franklin
+Carnton – Franklin

-Civil War history comes to life with the stories that are included with the tours at this plantation.
+Civil War history comes to life with the stories that are included with the tours at Carnton.
 Learn why the Battle of Franklin was significant, travel up the wooden stairs to the second floor where it was said body parts of soldiers reached the second story window.
 The floors are still stained with these men's blood.
 Take in some fresh air in the Garden at Carnton and extend your tour with a silent walk through the Carnton cemetery.

 Casey Jones Home & Railroad Museum – Jackson